Brazil at the World Cup: full history and record

 Frequently asked questions

-How many World Cup titles has Brazil won?
+How many World Cups has Brazil won?

-Brazil has won 5 FIFA World Cup titles, more than any other nation.
-Their victories came in 1958 (Sweden), 1962 (Chile), 1970 (Mexico), 1994 (USA), and 2002 (Japan/Korea).
+Brazil has won 5 World Cup titles, more than any other nation.
+Their victories came in 1958, 1962, 1970, 1994, and 2002.

 What is Brazil's overall World Cup record?